-- 3.1 Nothing in the 'Statement of Policy' will: - undermine the rights of any person to apply under the 2003 Act for a variety of permissions and have the application considered on its individual merits, and/or - override the right of any person to make representations on any application or seek a review of a licence or certificate where they are permitted to do so under the 2003 Act - 3.2 There is no provision for the licensing authority itself to make any relevant representations and in the absence of any relevant representations in respect of an application, the licensing authority is obliged to issue the license in the terms sought. - 3.3 Licensing is about regulating the carrying on of licensable activities on licensed premises, by qualifying clubs and at temporary events within the terms of the 2003 Act, and conditions attached (if relevant representation is made) to various authorisations will be focused on matters which are within the control of individual licensees. - (n.b.
-No conditions can be attached o temporary event notices The 2003 Act provides that only the licensing authority can impose conditions to a TEN from the existing conditions on the premises licence or club premises certificate at the venue.
-The licensing authority can only do so: - if the police or the EHA have objected to the TEN; - if that objection has not been withdrawn; - if there is a licence or certificate in relation to at least a part of the premises in respect of which the TEN is given;

-• and if the licensing authority considers it appropriate for the promotion of the licensing objectives to impose one or more conditions.

-This decision is one for the licensing authority alone, regardless of the premises user's views or willingness to accept conditions.
-The conditions must be notified to the premises user on the form prescribed by regulations)

-- 3.4 When considering conditions (on receipt of a relevant representation), the Licensing Authority will primarily focus on the direct impact of the activities taking place at licensed premises on members of the public living, working or engaged in normal activity in the area concerned. - 3.5 The Licensing Authority acknowledges that the licensing legislation function is not the primary mechanism for the general control of individuals once they are away from licensed premises and therefore beyond the direct control of individual licensees or certificate holders.
+- 3.1 Nothing in the 'Statement of Policy' will: - undermine the rights of any person to apply under the 2003 Act for a variety of permissions and have the application considered on its individual merits, and/or - override the right of any person to make representations on any application or seek a review of a licence or certificate where they are permitted to do so under the 2003 Act - 3.2 Licensing is about the control of licensed premises, qualifying clubs and temporary events within the terms of the 2003 Act, and conditions may be attached to licences, certificates and permissions that will cover matters which are within the control of individual licensees. - Licensing is about regulating the carrying on of licensable activities on licensed premises, by qualifying clubs and at temporary events within the terms of the 2003 Act, and conditions attached (if relevant representation is made) to various authorisations will be focused on matters which are within the control of individual licensees. - (n.b.
+The 2003 Act provides that only the licensing authority can impose conditions to a TEN from the existing conditions on the premises licence or club premises certificate at the venue.
+The licensing authority can only do so: - if the police or the EHA have objected to the TEN; - if that objection has not been withdrawn; - if there is a licence or certificate in relation to at least a part of the premises in respect of which the TEN is given: - and if the licensing authority considers it appropriate for the promotion of the licensing objectives to impose one or more conditions. - This decision is one for the licensing authority alone, regardless of the premises user's views or willingness to accept conditions.
+The conditions must be notified to the premises user on the form prescribed by regulations) - 3.43 When considering conditions (on receipt of a relevant representation), the Licensing Authority will primarily focus on the direct impact of the activities taking place at licensed premises on members of the public living, working or engaged in normal activity in the area concerned. - 3.5 The Licensing Authority acknowledges that the licensing legislation is not the primary mechanism for the general control of individuals once they are away from licensed premises and therefore beyond the direct control of individual licensees or certificate holders.